L-Citrulline

 How Does It Work?

 L-citrulline is a naturally occurring amino acid found in food, such as watermelon.
 It is also made naturally in the body.
 The body changes L-citrulline into another amino acid called L-arginine and also to a chemical called nitric oxide.
 L-citrulline might help increase the supply of ingredients the body needs to make certain proteins.
-It might also help open up veins and arteries to improve blood flow and reduce blood pressure.
+It might also help open up veins and arteries to improve blood flow and reduce cardiovascular health.

 Uses

-• Athletic performance.
+- Athletic performance.
 Taking L-citrulline by mouth might be effective for improving some types of exercise performance when taken for up to 7 days.
 L-citrulline may help some athletes work harder, lift weights longer, and go faster on an exercise bike.
 But it does not seem to help people run for longer distances.
 Also, taking L-citrulline for up to 8 weeks does not seem to increase muscle size or strength.

 Recommended Dosing